 Thanks to our pal global warming, the weather we’ve gotten the past few years during Summer has not been bad.
 But, if you want to ensure you’re basking in the sun from June to August, then consider working at a Summer Camp.
 They’re located across the globe, from France to the USA, so you have plenty of options.
 The great thing about a Summer Camp job is that you’re working but not really working.
 You see, you’re in charge of bringing the fun, so you’ll be doing different activities throughout the day like canoeing, hiking and singing around the campfire.
 Is there a better job out there?
 I don’t think so.

 If working at a summer camp isn’t your thing don’t worry.
 You still have heaps of opportunities to work abroad.
-You can be an AU Pair, work at a resort, or work at a theme park - the possibilities are endless!
+You can be working at a resort, or working at a theme park - the possibilities are endless!
 The great thing about these jobs is that whilst you’re gaining work experience, you’re also seeing a new country and learning about a new culture.
 Plus, it goes without saying; working abroad looks great on your CV.
 It shows employers that you have the balls to step out of your comfort zone and try new things.

 Do you not have a clue what you want to do in the future?
 Then do an internship (or several) this summer.
 It’s a great way to test out different work fields and see which job you actually enjoy doing.
 It makes the process of choosing what you want to study for University or graduate job a hundred times easier.
 Also, it’s a great way to broaden your horizon, make connections and gain some professional experience.
 You may think it’s not a ‘kick-ass summer job’ because you’re doing actual work, but that’s not the case.
 The people you meet will make your internship worthwhile and every day will be different.